 Is Good Friday a Paid Day Off in Canada?

 For most Canadian workers, Good Friday comes with paid time off.
-The Canada Labour Code mandates most employees receive a regular day’s pay even while not working on the statutory holiday.
+The Canada Labour Code mandates that most employees receive a regular day’s pay even while not working on a statutory holiday.

 To qualify for holiday pay, federally regulated workers must: